 Our current regulatory settings and road rules do not adequately support walking, cycling and use of other mobility devices.
 The Accessible Streets package is a set of regulatory proposals aiming to enhance the safety and accessibility of our footpaths.
-It aims to simplify and clarify rules around vulnerable users (defined as including pedestrians, cyclists, wheeled recreational device users, and the mobility impaired) on our footpath, making it easier for people to follow the rules.
-Consultation on the Accessible Streets package is anticipated in late 2019.
+It aims to simplify and clarify rules around vulnerable users on our footpath, making it easier for people to follow the rules.
+Consultation on the Accessible Streets package is proposed to begin in October 2019.